Industrial Welding

 Requirements

-- Have a basic understanding of how to use a computer and working online.
+Have a basic understanding of how to use a computer and work online.

 Employment Requirements

-- Clean driving record, with the ability to earn a valid Alaska driver’s license.
+- Most positions require a clean driving record with the ability to earn a valid Alaska driver’s license

-- Will demonstrate the ability to show up on time, rested and dressed for the work day.
+- Demonstrate the ability to show up on time, rested and dressed for work

 Program Specific Requirements